rems-project/cn-pKVM-hyp-allocator/README.md

 ## Fulminate reproduction notes

 Commit messages that start with `[fulminate]` indicate that the issue fixed by the patch was discovered by **Fulminate**.
-I'm currently working on the CN specified in .cn_version.
-There may be a better way to handle this, but since this workaround is simple, I'm going with it for now (even if it feels a bit awkward).

 ## Benchmark for Performance Comparison